 Professor Leon Clark was one of the earliest and most prominent leaders in initiating and ensuring that international development, in its very best form-ethical, just, respectful and people-focused-took hold and thrived at American University.
 He was the founder of the International Training and Education Program (ITEP), and an early and strong supporter of the International Development Program.
 He was also founder and principal editor of the World Cultural Series, the group of books that presented world cultures through the "eyes" of its own people.
 He carried out numerous assignments as an international development consultant in Africa and Asia.
 Throughout his career, he sought to promote greater understanding of the cultures of people in developing countries.
 He was also a journalist and international consultant for more than 40 years in Africa and Asia.

 In addition to kind gifts from his friends, colleagues, and students, his wife Dr. Maria Donoso Clark, has made a very generous gift in his name to the International Development Program.
 The purpose is to celebrate Leon, his ideals, and contributions, most notably his emphasis on the importance of culture and cultural understanding.

 The David Hirschmann Award is distributed annually to a second-year student from a developing country to take note of, reward, and encourage excellence in academic performance and community service.
-The fellowship amount is for $2,000, to be given to a student from a developing country who has completed their first year of study (at least 15 credits) in the International Development Program for use toward spring semester tuition.
+The fellowship amount is for $2,000 for their spring semester tuition.
 The awardee is selected from a pool of outstanding students chosen by the ID Program Director.
 Eligible candidates may not have any other scholarship or fellowship.

-The two main criteria are: academic excellence and a record of effective and active service to outside communities and/or relevant student organizations.
-The person's "fit" with the ideals of the program will also be taken into account.
+The two main criteria are academic excellence and a record of effective and active service to outside communities and/or relevant student organizations.
+The person's "fit" with the ideals of the ID Program will also be taken into account.